What does SEO stand for and what does it mean?

 The idea of link building is to help a website gain more authority over time by acquiring high-quality one-way back links.
-The higher the authority of a website, the better a chance it has of achieving a higher position in the SERP’s.
+The higher the authority of a website, the better chance it has of achieving a higher position in the SERP’s.

 Link building has changed quite a lot over the years.
 Google launched Google Penguin back in 2013.
-This was to stop back-hat SEO’s adding spammy links to a website in an attempt to manipulate its ranking.
+This is to stop back-hat SEO’s adding spammy links to a website in an attempt to manipulate its ranking.

 I am not going to cover a complete guide of how to acquire such links here because other people in the industry have already covered the topic at length.

 The second resource I swear by is backlinko.com.
 Brian Dean, I consider a leader in link building.
 He has also been featured on Entrepreneur, Forbes, Inc and the likes of The Huffington Post.

 Search Engine Land – Search Engine Land is the leading industry source for daily, must-read news and in-depth analysis about search engine technology.